La Luna (1979 film): Reception

 In an entry dated 7 September 1979, Russian film director Andrei Tarkovsky wrote in his diary, "Saw Bertolucci's La luna.
 Monstrous, cheap, vulgar rubbish."

-The movie was briefly banned in Ecuador in 1980 by Abdalá Bucaram, then police intendent.
+The movie was briefly banned in Ecuador in 1980 by Abdalá Bucaram, then major general of the Guayaquil police.
 Bucaram closed all the theatres that showed the film.
 The movie, however, was broadcast years later on national TV without any repercussions.